chanryc/apcsa-freedom-project/blog/entry02.md

 Skills that I have developed in this blog entry are *how to learn* and *organization*.
 I explored Swift and learned it on my own with YouTube and self-tinkering.
 In the process of learning Swift, I noted down the times I've tinkered with Swift by watching videos and following along.
 In doing so, I had to keep my notes organized and neat so I could refer back to them later on.

 My freedom project goal for winter break is to finish at least half of the Swift playlist while taking notes and making my examples of the code.
-I also want to explore further SwiftUI and how to integrate that into the cookbook recipe app
+I want to be able to code a mini project from scratch with the concepts that I will learn from the videos to test my knowledge of Swift.

 [Previous](entry01.md) | [Next](entry03.md)